adiwg/mdEditor-doc/getting-started/export-record.md

 ### Selecting Records for Export

 To select records (Metadata Records, Contacts, and/or Dictionaries) for export, simply click the checkbox in the left-hand column next to the items you wish to export.
 The selected records will all be bundled into a single export file.
-Bottom line, any record that is checked when you click 'Export' will be exported.
+Bottom line, any record that is checked when you click "Export" will be exported.

 It is not uncommon for a list of records to become too long to fit on a screen, particularly a list of contacts.
 To help refine a list, search controls have been added to the panels.
 Typing a string into one of these search controls will cause the panel to display only items that can find a match to the string.
 The search controls located below column names refine the list based on the column's contents.
 Search control located under the panel's <span class="md-window">Panel Title Bar</span> refine the list based on a match in ANY of the panel's columns.

 {% hint style='info' %}
   Search criteria can also be entered into more than one search control.
-The multiple search criteria are applied as a logical 'AND' not an 'OR'.
+The multiple search criteria are applied as a logical "AND" not an "OR".
 Meaning the selected items will need to match ALL the search criteria, not merely ANY of the criteria.
 {% endhint %}

 A checkbox in the panel's label row - identified as "Check All Items" in the screenshot above - will check or uncheck all items in the panel.